• Cake

 Make Ahead Tips:

-1. The Peppermint Mocha Cake layers can be made ahead and stored, wrapped in plastic wrap, at room temperature for up to two days.
+1. The peppermint mocha cake layers can be made ahead and stored, wrapped in plastic wrap, at room temperature for up to two days.
 Alternatively, you can store the wrapped cake layers in the freezer for up to 2 months before thawing and frosting.

-3. The Chocolate Ganache can be made ahead and stored in the refrigerator in an airtight container for up to two weeks.
+3. The chocolate ganache can be made ahead and stored in the refrigerator in an airtight container for up to two weeks.
 When you’re ready to use it as a drip, microwave it in 10 second increments, stirring after every interval until your ganache is room temperature and uniform in consistency.

 you’ll also love

-valentines day cake ideasFavorite Valentine’s Day Cake Ideas
+valentines day dessert recipes for date night24+ Valentine’s Day Dessert Ideas

 Join the List